Grungni-Grimnir/Code-Academy-Projects/README.md

 # Code-Academy-Projects
 Python Code Academy Projects

-You are a physics teacher preparing for the upcoming semester.
+Getting Ready for Physics Class - You are a physics teacher preparing for the upcoming semester.
 You want to provide your students with some functions that will help them calculate some fundamental physical properties.
 The file is the code to do so.